SebastianSalasDCI/Closure_class/README.md

 * b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What changes?
 * c.
 What is the lexical scope of `newRoll`?

-3. **Scope Questions**: Read the following code snippets, analyse them and answer the questions:
+3. Read the following code snippets, analyse them and answer the questions:

 * a.
 What will you see in the console for the following example?
 ```js